-It's that time of year again.
-Our sixth year of Project SEARCH is in full swing!
-Our seven new interns have already begun their rotations in various departments, including 5 West, Child Life, CDU, MICU, Peds Specialty Care Unit, Carrie Tingley Inpatient and Inpatient Rehab.
+And just like that, our sixth year of Project SEARCH has come to a close!
+Our seven new interns have graduated and are well on their way to fulfilling careers, with five of them getting hired on at UNMH on a variety of teams such as Housekeeping, OR, Child Life and PACU!
 As always, we want to give a huge thank-you to all of the various departments at UNMH that continue to support Project SEARCH to help our interns gain the skills they need to achieve employment and independence in our communities.

 What is Project SEARCH?

 Project SEARCH is a one-year, post-high-school transition program which provides training and education opportunities to help individuals with disabilities find employment in today’s competitive workforce.
 The program is led by UNMH in partnership with Albuquerque Public Schools, Best Buddies of New Mexico and the Department of Vocational Rehabilitation.
 Our goal at Project SEARCH is to provide our interns not just with employment, but a future!
 We work hard to provide full workplace immersion in a professional setting while teaching transferrable, marketable skills.
 It is part of the Project SEARCH philosophy that our interns feel that they are an important part of the departments they work in.
 We strive to make sure that both the interns and the employees in the departments feel encouraged and excited about this internship!

 A Day in the Life of a Project SEARCH Intern

 The interns will be at the hospital from 7:45 a.m. until 2:30 p.m., following the APS School calendar.